Antigua and Barbuda

 The licensing and regulation of online gambling services on the islands of Antigua and Barbuda are handled by the Financial Services Regulatory Commission’s Division of Gaming (FSRC).

 The FSRC Gaming Division awards two types of licenses: interactive gaming and interactive wagering.
-An interactive betting license allows the license holder to operate interactive betting and interactive wagering and is synonymous with a wagering license.
+The interactive gaming license applies to online casinos while the interactive wagering license applies to sports betting.

 Applications for interactive gaming or interactive wagering licenses must be accompanied by a nonrefundable fee of USD 15,000 to cover the costs and expenses of conducting the investigation.
 If the investigation costs are over USD 15,000, the Commission will notify the applicant in writing regarding any additional nonrefundable monies that are required.